47 Orange Street

 A. No. Since Pre-K Programs are not mandatory, COE options are not available for Pre-K students.

-A. There will be no impact to the current application process or programs of choice/career academies.
-In accordance with Florida Statute 1002.31 the District will maintain existing academic eligibility criteria for public school choice programs.
+A. COE has no impact to the current application process for programs of choice and career academies.
+In accordance with s.
+1002.31, F.S. the District will maintain existing academic eligibility criteria for public school choice programs.

-23. Q. Why are there only four schools available for COE?
+- Q. Why are there so few schools available for COE?
 I thought this law would allow me to send my child to any school in the state.

-A. Florida Statute 1002.31 provides that a parent may enroll and transport his or her child to any public school in the state that has not reached capacity in the district, subject to maximum class size.
+A. s.
+1002.31, F.S. provides that a parent may enroll and transport his or her child to any public school in the state that has not reached capacity in the district, subject to maximum class size.

 A. No. Once you are accepted for COE you may stay at the school until the terminal grade of the school.